winter creeper

 - Is winter creeper good for the Colorado Front Range?

-- Yes. winter creeper is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, winter creeper is a well-suited perennial for Colorado's Front Range.

 - How big does winter creeper get?